 Google created a complex checklist to help you with proper implementation.
 It contains a comprehensive list of potential problems and suggestions on how to solve them.
 Furthermore, you can find many helpful tools or plugins online.

 Who uses Progressive Web Apps?

 In 2016, many big players on the market decided to implement PWAs.
-In most cases it hit the bullseye!
+In most cases, it hit the bullseye!
 Why?
-The amazing thing is that marketing cost of user acquisition shrunk from 3-4 dollars to a few cents per user!
+The amazing thing is that the marketing cost of user acquisition shrunk from 3-4 dollars to a few cents per user!